conjure-cp/conjure/docs/examples/custom-symmetries/README.md

 - Put each operator directly in `such that`, as a separate assertion.
 These are symmetry-breaking hints; they cannot be negated, reified, used inside another expression, or used to define a variable.
 - `values` is a tuple of variable references (aliases and nested tuple literals are allowed).
 Use `tuple(f)` for a singleton.
 Tuple order controls comparison priority.
-- `symmetries` is a constant or given one-dimensional integer-indexed matrix of permutation tuples.
+- `symmetries` is a constant or given sequence of permutation tuples.
 Each tuple is one joint action on all the selected values.
 Its positions identify type actions, not individual variables.
 - Permutations in one tuple must target distinct types.
 Use tags to distinguish independent actions on integer domains.
 For example, `tuple(permutation of int:A(1..2), permutation of int:B(1..3))` permits different domain sizes and acts on A and B independently.
 - Permutation literals omit fixed points.
 The declared parameter domain supplies the type of an empty identity permutation.
 - Use one common ordered value tuple for all symmetry assertions in a model.
 Independently minimizing different tuples can remove whole orbits even when each supplied action is a valid symmetry.
 - Eager orders the selected tuple; omitted variables can leave multiple full solutions with the same selected tuple.
 - The supplied entries are applied exactly as given.
 Conjure does not generate group closure.
-Empty lists impose no constraints; identity or repeated entries do not strengthen the result.
+Empty sequences impose no constraints; identity or repeated entries do not strengthen the result.
 - Every supplied action must be a symmetry of the entire problem.
 Conjure checks types and parameter validity, but cannot prove this semantic property for arbitrary constraints.
 Supplying generators alone need not produce complete symmetry breaking.
 - Disable automatic unnamed symmetry breaking for custom-group experiments, as above.
 Otherwise the automatic constraints are additional constraints and may use symmetries that your problem does not have.